When Should Selfish Miners Double-Spend?: Introduction

 In our analysis, we resort to the Bertrand's ballot problem\cite{ballot-problem}, Bailey's number\cite{baileys_number} and Catalan numbers\cite{catalan-numbers-book}, which have appeared explicitly in the blockchain literature in \cite{blockchains_biased_ballot_problem} where Chen et.~al.~calculate the probability that a chain wins a fork race given different mining probabilities depending on which fork is leading.
 Although Chen et.~al.~correctly argue that celebrated blockchain problems such as Nakamoto's security problem \cite{btc-whitepaper} and selfish mining phenomenon \cite{selfish-mining} can be cast as modified ballot problems, they only provide the probabilities of each fork being ahead and their asymptotic values.
 Catalan numbers further appeared in \cite{catalan-stubborn-grunspan,grunspan2020mathematics} where Grunspan and Marco make use of them to calculate the revenue ratio of the stubborn mining \cite{stubborn-mining} in closed form and in \cite{Goffard_Fraud_risk} where Goffard refines the mathematical model of double-spending.

 Our paper is structured as follows.
-In Section~\ref{sec::model}, we define the system model, provide the attackers' mining strategies and relevant definitions.
+After defining the system model in Section~\ref{sec::model}, we provide the attackers' mining strategies and relevant definitions in Section~\ref{sec::strat_defn}.
 In Section~\ref{sec::analysis_l}, we rigorously analyze the revenue ratio of the $L$-stubborn attack as well as the double-spending that comes with it.
 We do the same for $S$-stealth mining strategy in Section~\ref{sec::stealth}.
 In Section~\ref{sec::numerical}, we provide the relevant numerical results.
 Finally, in Section~\ref{sec::conclusion}, we discuss the severity and potential implications of the attack as well as possible extensions.